 To put information out on FireMail or to be added to our email address lists, you may contact Sarah Hixon:

 When contacting us by email, please ensure your name (or “handle”) appears in the “From:” area and you have a subject in the “Subject:” area.
-With all the different types of computer viruses floating around in cyberspace, we try very diligently to avoid passing along these viruses to others.
-E-mails that are received from unidentified sources or with unknown subjects are automatically deleted by our Public Information personnel to avoid the risk of infection.
+E-mails that are received from unidentified sources or with unknown subjects are automatically deleted by our IT personnel to avoid the risk of infection.

 Share this Page